All information related to the different types of doctoral theses is set forth in Articles 34, 36, and 37 of the USC Doctoral Studies Regulations.

 1. Authorization from Journals or Publishers

-• Submit official authorization from the journals or publishers for the use of the material/content in the thesis.
+- Submit official authorization from the journals or publishers to use the material/content in the thesis.

-• If this is not possible, indicate this circumstance and include the version sent by the main authors before publication or another version consistent with the journal/publisher's copyright protection, exploitation, and self-archiving policy that does not violate editorial exploitation rights.
+- If this is not possible, explain the situation and include the version sent by the main authors prior to publication, or another version that complies with the journal’s or publisher’s copyright, exploitation, and self-archiving policies and does not infringe editorial exploitation rights.

 2. Open Access Publications

-• Provide a link to the journal or publisher's open access declaration.
+- Provide a link to the journal’s or publisher’s open access declaration.

 WRITING THE THESIS

-• Content developed by the doctoral student who authored the thesis may be used in its entirety in the thesis.
+- Content developed by the doctoral student authoring the thesis may be used in its entirety.

-• Content not developed/produced by the author of the thesis may be used in summary form in the thesis, in order to ensure the comprehensibility and coherence of the research work.
+- Content not developed or produced by the author of the thesis may be used only in summary form to ensure the comprehensibility and coherence of the research work.

 ADDITIONAL DOCUMENTATION

-• At the time of application for defense, the doctoral candidate's declaration of responsibility must be submitted:
+- At the time of applying for the defense, the doctoral candidate must submit a declaration of responsibility:

-• Indicating that the contributions to the publications that inform the thesis are original and substantial.
+- Stating that the contributions to the publications forming the basis of the thesis are original and substantial.

-• This document must be signed by the person supervising the doctoral thesis.
+- This document must be signed by the thesis supervisor.

 NOTE:

-• A block is a chapter of the thesis written in a single language.
+- A block is a chapter of the thesis written entirely in a single language.

-• If a chapter is long and divided into subchapters, each subchapter will be considered an independent block.
+- If a chapter is lengthy and divided into subchapters, each subchapter will be considered an independent block.

-The thesis by compendium of publications is the thesis that groups together a minimum set of 3 scientific contributions, prepared during the thesis stage and published or accepted in journals of:
+The thesis by compendium of publications consists of a minimum set of three scientific contributions, prepared during the doctoral period and published or accepted in journals that are:

-• Included in recognized databases (JCR, Scopus, or CNEAI equivalents).
+- Indexed in recognized databases (JCR, Scopus, or CNEAI equivalents)

-• At least one publication must be in the top tercile of its category.
+At least one publication must be ranked in the top tercile of its category.

-• In Arts and Humanities/Social and Legal Sciences, books or chapters with a seal of quality or included in the Scholarly Publishers Indicators are eligible.
+In the fields of Arts and Humanities, as well as Social and Legal Sciences, books or book chapters bearing a quality seal or included in the Scholarly Publishers Indicators are also eligible.

 PUBLICATION REQUIREMENTS